DarkStarStrix/PyC/README.md

 - **IR Generation**: Converts the AST into LLVM Intermediate Representation (IR) for simple arithmetic operations.
 - **Backend**:
   - JIT (Just-In-Time) compilation for immediate execution.
-  - Object file generation with multi-threaded compilation capabilities using available CPU cores.
+  - Object file generation with multithreaded compilation capabilities using available CPU cores.
 - **Optimization**: Applies basic LLVM optimization passes, such as instruction combining and Global Value Numbering (GVN).
 - **Cross-Platform**: Designed with portability in mind, though currently tested only on Windows.
 - **Testing**: Includes a basic test suite for the parser, covering numbers, identifiers, and binary operations.